malgorithms/sensorpush/README.md

 # sensorpush

-An npm module for sensorpush API access.
-Lightweight; requires zero external modules, especially no big https request module.
+This is an npm module for the new SensorPush API.
+It is lightweight; this module requires ZERO external modules, especially no big-ass https `request` module.

-This is unofficial and I'm happy to hand ownership over to the sensorpush team, or another engineer they approve of.
+It is unofficial and I'm happy to hand ownership over to the [https://www.sensorpush.com](SensorPush.com) team, or another engineer they approve of.

 ### Installation